Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Tensor decompositions

-All the listed basic procedures allow to rewrite the algorithm of discrete velocity method as a sequence of operations with tensors in TT-format.
-Element-wise operations are replaced by their TT-analogues, besides, intermediate rounding is added to prevent the growth of TT-ranks.
+Using this formulas, convolution is computed with complexity $O(n r^3)$. \end{enumerate} All the listed basic procedures allow rewriting the algorithm of the discrete velocity method as a sequence of operations with tensors in the Tucker format: element-wise operations are replaced by their analogs, besides, intermediate rounding is added to prevent the growth of the Tucker ranks.
+The next section describes the details of the adaptation of the algorithm.

-It should be noted that TT format is redundant for $d =3$, because TT-cores are still 3D tensors.
-For the case $d = 3$ the Tucker expansion may be more efficient.
-Nevertheless, the modification of the algorithm will be essentially the same for any tensor format, but with the TT format one can easily switch to higher dimension, for example, for problems of state-to-state kinetics, where the distribution function depends also on the energy level numbers.
-Besides, in low-dimensional problems it is possible to apply artificial increase of dimension, which often gives an additional gain \cite{dolgov2013QTT}.
-For these reasons, the TT format was chosen in this work.